 What is the natural diet of humans?
 Are you curious about what our species has evolved to eat?
-We are, too!
-Frugivore biology helps you understand the secrets of our evolutionary diet and make educated decisions about your diet.
-Dive into our free guides and articles for raw, fruit-based healing – based on science and experience and free of dogmas.
+I am, too!
+With my research on frugivorebiology.com I aim to understand the secrets of our evolutionary diet and help you (and myself) make educated decisions concerning diet.
+Dive into the free guides and articles for raw, fruit-based healing – based on science and experience and free of dogmas.

 Why does it matter?

 Knowing our evolutionary past related to diet – our species-specific eating patterns – is the compass in the growing contradictory jungle of diets.
 The truth is simple, the opposite of confusion!